'Tis Pity She's a Whore

-Synopsis
+Plot

-Giovanni, recently returned to Parma from university in Bologna, has developed an incestuous passion for his sister Annabella and the play opens with his discussing this ethical problem with Friar Bonaventura.
-Bonaventura tries to convince Giovanni that his desires are evil despite Giovanni's passionate reasoning and eventually persuades him to try to rid himself of his feelings through repentance.
+Giovanni, who has recently returned to Parma from University in Bologna, developed an incestuous love for his sister Annabella.
+The play opens with his discussing this ethical problem with Friar Bonaventura.
+Bonaventura tries to convince Giovanni that his desires are evil despite Giovanni's passionate reasoning.
+He eventually persuades him to try to rid himself of his feelings through repentance.

-Annabella, meanwhile, is being approached by a number of suitors including Bergetto, Grimaldi, and Soranzo.
-She is not interested in any of them.
-Giovanni finally tells her how he feels (obviously having failed in his attempts to repent) and finally wins her over.
-Annabella's tutoress Putana (literally, "Whore") encourages the relationship.
+Annabella is being approached by a number of suitors, including Bergetto, Grimaldi and Soranzo but is not interested in any of them.
+Giovanni finally tells her how he feels (obviously having failed in his attempts to repent) and she tells him she feels the same about him.
+Annabella's tutoress, Putana (literally, meaning whore in Italian), encourages the relationship.
 The siblings consummate their relationship.

-Hippolita, a past lover of Soranzo, verbally attacks him, furious with him for letting her send her husband Richardetto on a dangerous journey she believed would result in his death so that they could be together, then declining his vows and abandoning her.
-Soranzo leaves and his servant Vasques promises to help Hippolita get revenge on Soranzo and the pair agree to marry after they murder him.
+Hippolita, a past lover of Soranzo, verbally attacks him, furious with him for letting her send her husband, Richardetto, on a dangerous journey she believed would result in his death so that they could be together, then declining his vows and abandoning her.
+Soranzo leaves and accuses Hippolita for being a horrible person.
+Soranzo's servant Vasques then promises to help Hippolita get revenge on Soranzo.
+The pair agree to marry after murdering him.

-Richardetto is not dead but also in Parma in disguise with his niece Philotis.
-Richardetto is also desperate for revenge against Soranzo and convinces Grimaldi that to win Annabella, he should stab Soranzo with a poisoned sword.
-Unfortunately, Bergetto and Philotis, now betrothed, are planning to marry secretly in the place Richardetto orders Grimaldi to wait.
-Grimaldi mistakenly stabs and kills Bergetto instead, leaving Philotis, Poggio (Bergetto's servant), and Donado (Bergetto's uncle) distraught.
+After this, we find out that Richardetto is not dead but also in Parma in disguise as a doctor with his niece Philotis.
+Richardetto is also desperate for revenge against Soranzo and Hippolita.
+He convinces Grimaldi that to win Annabella he should stab Soranzo with a poisoned sword.
+Bergetto and Philotis, now betrothed, are planning to marry secretly in the place Richardetto orders Grimaldi to wait.
+Grimaldi mistakenly stabs and kills Bergetto instead, leaving Philotis, Poggio (Bergetto's servant) and Donado (Bergetto's uncle) distraught.

 Annabella resigns herself to marrying Soranzo, knowing she has to marry someone other than her brother.
-She subsequently falls ill and it is revealed that she is pregnant.
+She subsequently falls ill, and it is revealed that she is pregnant.
 Friar Bonaventura then persuades her to marry Soranzo before her pregnancy becomes apparent.
 Donado and Florio (father of Annabella and Giovanni) go to the cardinal's house, where Grimaldi has been in hiding, to beg for justice.
-The cardinal refuses due to Grimaldi's high status and instead sends him back to Rome.
+The cardinal refuses owing to Grimaldi's high status and instead sends him back to Rome.
 Florio tells Donado to wait for God to bring them justice.